 You can also gain plenty of skills by working in a Union sports club committee.
 Managing fixtures, planning trips and competitions and dealing with finances are all invaluable skills for your future career within sport.

-You’ll work alongside our fitness officers and learn the daily routines to manage a gym facility and to ensure an all-round, safe and enjoyable customer experience.
-You’ill get the opportunity to complete a nationally recognised fitness qualification at a reduced cost.
+You’ll work alongside our fitness officers and learn how to manage a gym facility while ensuring an all-round, safe and enjoyable experience for our customers.
+You’ll get the opportunity to complete a nationally recognised fitness qualification at a reduced cost.

 Do you want to get involved in the planning and delivery of one-off events and sporting occasions?